“I rarely think about rules when I am writing. In my personal life I have been breaking rules since I was young.”

 Meredith: How do you keep the faith—or whatever you call it personally—when acceptance doesn’t seem to be coming?

 KATE: Good question.
 I’m a Capricorn so maybe that is why I always kept climbing.
 Started my memoir over 10 years ago and wrote three drafts.
 The first draft was just getting ideas on paper.
-When I shopped arounLooking4aKiss_Coverd the second draft, the feedback from agents made me realize the structure was not working.
+When I shopped around the second draft, the feedback from agents made me realize the structure was not working.
 I nailed the structure on the third draft but still could not get an agent.
 That was discouraging because I knew my book was well-written and powerful.

 My weekly writing workshop (run by Susan Shapiro) was very supportive and their support helped me keep going.
 Finally, a member of the group (Royal Young) hyped me to me his publisher (Naomi Rosenblatt @ Heliotrope Books).
 I met her at his book party two years ago and she encouraged me to send her my manuscript and the rest is history.
 I owe a lot to my workshop and I’m grateful Naomi realized the potential of my story about breakup and renewal.
 It has a universal message.